kkuehl/talus/docs/source/debugging.rst

 Since the db is running in a container, you can't drop into a mongo shell on the master and attempt to connect to localhost (and actually, no mongo tools are required to be installed on the master, so you might not be able to that out of the box anyways).
-You could either lookup the connection info of the :code:`talus_db` container (which port it's forwarded to locally), or you can start a temporary container that has all of the necessary mongodb tools that will drop you into a mongo shell.
+You could either lookup the connection info of the :code:`talus-db` container (which port it's forwarded to locally), or you can start a temporary container that has all of the necessary mongodb tools that will drop you into a mongo shell.
 I highly recommend the second approach.